 Augustine was one of the most prolific writers in history, and his writings show an evolution of thought and at times a reversal of ideas, as seen in his Retractations.
-His Scriptural essays on Genesis, Psalms, and the Sermon on the Mount, and the Gospel of John are still published today.
+His Scriptural essays on Genesis, Psalms, the Sermon on the Mount, and the Gospel of John are still published today.
 His ideas have been quoted by many Christian theologians, such as Thomas Aquinas, Martin Luther, and Jean Calvin, often with opposing points of view!
 Perhaps most debated are his views on predestination.

 Another classic in world literature, The City of God, De Civitate Dei, was completed in 426.
 The book was written in response to the sack of Rome by Alaric in 410, and took him thirteen years to finish.
 History can only be understood as a continued struggle between two cities, the City of God, comprised of those men who pursue God, and the City of Man, composed of those who pursue earthly goods and pleasures.
 He refers to Cain and Abel as the earliest examples of the two types of man (XV, 1).
 The Roman Empire was an example of the City of Man.
 A key aspect of the book was his concept of just war, which has served as a guide throughout world history.
 St. Augustine held that war was just at the bidding of God or a legitimate authority, for a right cause (such as defense of one's property or recovering lost territory), and with the proper intention.

 St. Augustine was a living example of God's grace that transformed nature.
 He died August 28, 430, during the sack of Hippo by the Vandals.
 August 28 is celebrated as his Feast Day in the liturgical calendar.

 This excerpt (Chapters 1 to 9) from Grace and Free Will reflects his style and some of his ideas.
 How conversant was Augustine with Scripture!
 He addressed the essay to the Abbot Valentine and the monks at a monastery in Hadrumetum, modern-day Sousse in neighboring Tunisia.